augustinecyr/foose/README.md

 1. Start planning for @RestController and POST method.
 2. Changing Statistics to Highlights.
 3. Scorebat.com will be used to display latest highlights.
-4. Does @RestController work for API too?
+4. iframe working on the page.